Forming a nonprofit

 In Virginia, nonprofits must:

-- Obtain a local business license, and, if required, register with the Virginia Department of Taxation.
+Obtain a business license, and, if required, register with the Virginia Department of Taxation.

-A nonprofit organization becomes tax-exempt (allowing individuals and businesses who donate to the organization to deduct their gifts on their federal tax returns) by filing an application to become classified as a 501(c)(3) organization.
+A nonprofit organization becomes tax-exempt (allowing individuals and businesses who donate to the organization to deduct their gifts on their federal tax returns) by filing to become classified as a 501(c)(3) organization.

-All IRS forms can be obtained by calling (800) TAX FORM or downloading them from http://www.irs.gov
+You must fill out IRS Form 8718 and IRS Package 1023.
+IRS publication 557, Tax-Exempt Status for Your Organization, explains how to fill out these forms.
+All IRS forms can be obtained by calling (800) TAX FORM or downloading them from http://www.irs.gov.